 - Arrange the thinly sliced apple on the top of the cake in 'fan' shapes or as desired.
 Sprinkle the crumble in the gaps on top of the cake.

-- Bake the apple crumb cake for 55-60 minutes.
+- Bake the cake for 55-60 minutes or until done.
 If the crumble topping is browning too quickly, tent the cake pan with aluminum foil or cover the pan with an oven-safe plate.
-The cake is ready when you can insert a toothpick in the middle and there is no wet batter on it.
-The cake is very moist so a few crumbs on the toothpick are fine.
+The cake is ready when you insert a toothpick in the middle and there is no batter on it, though a few crumbs are fine.
+If you gently press the middle of the cake, it should feel firm. (note 4)

 - Rest the cake in the cake pan for 10-15 minutes.
 Remove the cake from the pan and allow it cool entirely on a cooling rack.

-- If desired, dust the cake with powdered sugar.
+- If desired, dust the cake with powdered sugar or drizzle with a simple glaze (note 5).
 Enjoy with dairy-free yogurt, vegan ice cream or/and a cup of coffee.

 - Store leftovers in an airtight container at room temperature for 1 day, in the fridge for 3 days or in the freezer for up to 1 month.